BonBonBPP/DSPP/README.md

 https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction
 into a CSV file format, I have chosen to use Python because of the number of rows of data exceeding 100,000+, whereas excel can handle this it’s already beginning to exceed a point where excel will handle it comfortably and I will notice overhead issues.

+## Tool Usage
+Python was used to build this model, using a Jupyter notebook to document findings, graphicals and explain methods.
+In my project, I utilised several Python libraries to perform data analysis, visualisation, and model evaluation.
+I used `pandas` allowing me to efficiently load, clean, and preprocess the dataset.
+For splitting the data into training and testing sets, I employed the `train_test_split` function from the `sklearn.model_selection` module, which is essential for ensuring the model's performance can be properly validated.
+To create visualisations, I used `seaborn`, for drawing informative statistical graphics.
+Additionally, I used `matplotlib.pyplot` for visualisations.

 ## Data Cleansing
 Little was required in terms of cleaning the data, mapping the dependent variables to boolean values (so changing Satisfied to a 1 and neutral or dissatisfied to a 0) was done to allow a logistic regression model to be performed on this dataset.
 Columns such as Arrival/Depature delay are normalised, using StandardScaler, the data was normalised to create better performance in the model, because the ‘Delay in minutes’ columns had a wider range, normalising the data in these columns allows the data the to train faster because the data is easier to work as the scale has been reduced to closer to 0.
 This improves the models performance as the data is on a similar scale.